indeterminateoutcomesstudios/Truth-Servitor/README.md

 * ?fortune or ?wf FILENAME: Picks a fortune from a given file.
 Defaults to a Warhammer quote from included 'warhammer' binary.
 This is very similar to Unix `fortune`
 * ?exterminatus or ?exterm or ?ex : Declares exterminatus.
 Edit this text to fit your server's needs.
 * ?heresy NAME : Case-sensitive.
 Declares a member a heretic for all to see.
 Must use the user's Discord username, not nickname.
 * ?shutdown : Shuts the bot down from within Discord.
+TO USE THIS COMMAND, YOU MUST HAVE THE ROLE "Botmaster."
 * ?status <string> : Set the in-game status of the bot.
+TO USE THIS COMMAND, YOU MUST HAVE THE ROLE "Botmaster."
 * ?joke : Tells a Chuck Norris joke.
 Use at own risk.
 They're awful.
 * ?coinflip : Tosses a coin.
 * ?gt or ?gtime : Gets current time.
 Based on host's system time.